nishantsbi/charlie86.github.io/_posts/2016-12-23-fitteR-happieR.md

 <iframe src="/htmlwidgets/fitterhappier/track_sentiment_bar.html"></iframe>

 ## If you think this is over, then you're wrong
 It would be a shame to throw away all of this data without digging a little deeper.
-While searching for the most depressing song, I found a number of other interesting questions to explore.
+While searching for the most depressing song, I found a couple of other interesting questions to explore.

 ### Has Radiohead become sadder over time?
+Radiohead.

 ```r
 library(RColorBrewer)